aspnet/Blazor.Docs/index.md

       <div class="col-md-8 col-md-offset-2">
         <i class="glyphicon glyphicon-globe"></i>
         <section>
-          <h2>Runs in all browsers and implements</h2>
+          <h2>Runs in all browsers and implements .NET Standard</h2>
-          <p class="lead">Blazor runs in all browsers on the real .NET runtime with full support for [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).
+          <p class="lead">Blazor runs in all browsers on the real .NET runtime with full support for [.NET Standard](https://docs.microsoft.com/dotnet/standard/net-standard).
 Blazor requires no plugins and no code transpilation, only open web standards.</p>
           <a href="/docs/introduction/index.html" class="btn btn-primary">How Blazor works</a>
         </section>
       </div>